• Accessibility

 Fenimore Art Museum

-This neo-Georgian mansion, built on the site of Fenimore Cooper's early 19th-century farmhouse, houses fascinating folk art, Native America art, decorative arts, and Hudson River School paintings.
-Splendid gardens overlook Otsego Lake and a Seneca Log House and Mohawk Bark House offer a glimpse of the past.
+This neo-Georgian mansion, built on the site of Fenimore Cooper's early 19th-century farmhouse, houses fascinating folk art, Native American art, decorative arts, and Hudson River School paintings.
+Splendid gardens overlook Otsego Lake, and a Seneca Log House and Mohawk Bark House offer a glimpse of the past.

 Glimmerglass Festival